spiffe/helm-charts-hardened/examples/tornjak/README.md

 helm test spire -n spire-server
 ```

-Run following commands from your shell, to start port forwarding for Tornjak backend (APIs)
-and Tornjak frontend (UI) services.
+Port forward the Tornjak backend (APIs) and Tornjak frontend (UI) services.
+Execute these commands in separate consoles.
- If you deployed in different namespace, your values might differ.
+If you deployed in a different namespace, your values might differ.
 Consult the install notes printed when running above `helm upgrade` command in that case.

-Since `port-forward` is a blocking command, execute them in two different consoles:

 ```shell
 kubectl -n spire-server port-forward service/spire-tornjak-backend 10000:10000